altimmons/LangNotes/Python.md

  `@property`

 ### Object oriented Python

- “Private” instance variables that cannot be accessed except from inside an object don’t exist in Python.
+ “Private” instance variables that cannot be accessed except from inside an object don't exist in Python.
 However, there is a convention that is followed by most Python code: a name prefixed with an underscore (e.g. _spam) should be treated as a non-public part of the API (whether it is a function, a method or a data member).

  **name mangling** Any identifier of the form __spam (at least two leading underscores, at most one trailing underscore) is textually replaced with _classname__spam, where classname is the current class name with leading underscore(s) stripped.